StephenWetzel/email_validation/README.md

 # email_validation
-Basic email validation in the console
+Basic email validation in the console, using the [Email Address](https://github.com/afair/email_address) gem.